Oral allergy syndrome: Diagnosis

 The person typically already has a history of atopy and an atopic family history.
 Eczema, otolaryngeal symptoms of hay fever or asthma will often dominate leading to the food allergy being unsuspected.
 Often well-cooked, canned, pasteurized, or frozen food offenders cause little to no reaction due to denaturation of the cross-reacting proteins, causing delay and confusion in diagnosis as the symptoms are elicited only to the raw or fully ripened fresh foods.
 Correct diagnosis of the allergen types involved is critical.
 Those with OAS may be allergic to more than just pollen.
 Oral reactions to food are often mistakenly self-diagnosed by patients as caused by pesticides or other contaminants.
 Other reactions to food—such as lactose intolerance and intolerances which result from a patient being unable to metabolize naturally occurring chemicals (e.g., salicylates and proteins) in food—need to be distinguished from the systemic symptoms of OAS.

 Testing

 Many people are unaware that they have OAS.
 However, if swelling, tingling or pain develops while eating certain foods, it is wise to see an allergy specialist.
 Before a diagnosis can be made, it is best to keep a food diary.
 This is important as the physician can then perform an allergy test.
 A comprehensive history is obtained so that random testing is avoided.
-The diagnosis of OAS may involve skin prick tests, blood tests, patch tests or oral challenges..
+The diagnosis of OAS may involve skin prick tests, blood tests, elimination diets, or oral challenges.